thegedge/personal-site/_posts/dev/2014-08-03-a-week-of-optimizations.md

 managed to gain about a 1.3x improvement by using what I'll call "chunk face" culling.
 When rendering a cube you are guaranteed that at most three sides will be visible.
-Given that fact, I thought about how I could store the faces of each voxel in six separate voxel buffers, and decide which ones to render based on the relative offset of a chunk to the user.
+Given that fact, I thought about how I could store the faces of each voxel in six separate vertex buffers, and decide which ones to render based on the relative offset of a chunk to the user.

 First, we need to categorize the chunks based on the camera's current position.
 In the diagram to the right you can see that we partition chunks into three